robert-nganga/Ndulaz/README.md

 # KMP eCommerce App

-A modern eCommerce application built with Kotlin Multiplatform Mobile (KMM) and Jetpack Compose, demonstrating cross-platform development capabilities while maintaining native performance and user experience.
+A cross-platform e-commerce application for shopping the latest footwear, built with Kotlin Multiplatform and Compose Multiplatform.
+This app offers a smooth shopping experience with essential e-commerce functionalities and a modern UI design, tailored to Android and iOS.

 ## 📱 Features